wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 `curRetireCycle` and resetting `curCycleRetires`.

 After retiring the current uop, we store the actual retirement cycle `curRetireCycle` into `buf[idx]`, and increment `idx`.
-Resource hazard on the ROB will stall instruction issue if an uop is to be inserted into an ROB slot, but the retirement cycle stored in that slot is larger than the issue cycle.
-In this case we stall uop issue by adjusting `curCycle` to `buf[idx]`.
+Resource hazard on the ROB will stall uop issue if an uop is to be inserted into an ROB slot, but the retirement cycle stored in that slot is larger than the issue cycle.
+In this case we model the stall by adjusting `curCycle` to `buf[idx]`.

 ### Instruction Window